 Most sites create their own content, while others (like review sites, social media, Reddit, etc.) rely on user-generated content.
 However your site manages its content, feedback from quality raters about it helps Google make algorithm improvements over time.

-How can I improve authority and trustworthiness?
+How can I improve my website?

 Step 1 – Tell Visitors Who You Are